Alcohol Abuse Counselling

 A: Yes.
 Alcohol abuse is problematic substance use that is usually creating challenges in people’s lives.
 However, with education, tools, and goals around alcohol use, change can usually be initiated and sustained.
-For those who have crossed the line to Addiction (which is substance dependence), education, tools and goals are still the recommended treatment approach; however, people may notice more obstacles along the way to change.
-Individuals with Addiction tend to need more intensive and long-term treatment than those with substance abuse issues.
+For those who have crossed the line to substance dependence, education, tools and goals are still the recommended treatment approach; however, people may notice more obstacles along the way to change.
+Individuals with dependence tend to need more intensive and long-term treatment than those with substance abuse issues.
 In an outpatient counselling setting, we can do an informal evaluation of where you are at and your needs and go from there.

 A: No. In fact, usually, alcohol counselling pulls in many other parts of the person and life, including an exploration of relationships, self-worth/esteem, work, stressors, and coping.
-The thing I love about Addiction counselling is that you get to look at everything!
+The thing I love about problem substance and behaviour counselling is that you get to look at everything!

 A: I like to encourage people to look at all aspects of themselves and use tools that address physical, psychological, cognitive, spiritual, relational, cultural, and financial health.
 Recommendations and suggestions will be provided and you will decide what you are open to trying and we can develop a collaborative, realistic plan of how you will go about incorporating these changes into your life.

 A: I would encourage you to seek out support for yourself.
-Learning about Addiction, boundaries, healthy communication, and engaging in your own self-care and recovery can be tremendously impactful in helping you deal with a stressful situation.
+Learning about substance dependence and the brain, boundaries, healthy communication, and engaging in your own self-care and recovery can be tremendously impactful in helping you deal with a stressful situation.
 It can also provide healthy role modelling that can have a spillover effect on those around you.
 It’s a win-win!

 A: There is nothing that you will ever “have” to do in your counselling journey.
 Any recommendations and strategies are completely optional and up to you to decide what is a fit and what is not.
 I do encourage people to consider peer support groups like AA as a component of their recovery plan, but there is no expectation that you go in this direction.